PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Swish-QDQ-island result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal Swish-QDQ-island result retention implementation checkpoint

+The sole model-only production call now retains its existing five-counter dictionary as `_terminal_swish_qdq_island_stats`.
+This is an assignment-only orchestration change.
+The wrapper and owner, default options, result schema, indexed phase order, graph mutation, tensor pruning, callback arguments, pass order, captured dequant-logistic predecessor, live-LayoutState InstanceNorm- bias successor, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- indexed quantized-logistic and Swish owners plus terminal orchestration, architecture, and pass-efficiency gate: `376 passed in 18.74s`
+- branch-changed broad suite plus indexed logistic/Swish owners, terminal recovery/orchestration, architecture, and pass-efficiency coverage:
+  `1434 passed in 24.48s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit every production occurrence of `_optimize_transpose_instancenorm_posttranspose_bias_add_nhwc_chains()`, then isolate the terminal call immediately following `_terminal_swish_qdq_island_stats` and its normalization-pad successor.
+Do not conflate nested convergence, late, or final calls.
+Commit and push only; do not create, reopen, or update a pull request.